The Resorts Gal Guide to Disney World Parks

 What’s Not to Be Missed at Epcot?

-Obviously, this answer depends on various factors, including your likes and dislikes.
-But we would not want to visit Epcot without touring the Land Pavilion, the Seas Pavilion, the countries in the World Showcase, and riding Guardians of Galaxy: Cosmic Rewind.
+This answer depends on various factors, including your likes and dislikes.
+But we would not want to visit Epcot without touring the Land Pavilion, the Seas Pavilion, the countries in the World Showcase, and riding Guardians of the Galaxy: Cosmic Rewind.
 Below, we have a more concise list.

 What’s Not to Be Missed at Hollywood Studios?

-You’ll want to make sure that the things on our list are suitable for your family.
-But these are some of our favorites, including seeing Fantasmic! which is almost always packed and often requires a time investment to get decent seats.
+You’ll want to ensure that the things on our list suit your family.
+But these are some of our favorites, including seeing Fantasmic!, which is almost always packed and often requires a time investment to get decent seats.

 Disney’s Animal Kingdom